Choose The Lever for Successful Finance Transformation

 A Real-Life Solution from the Skills Lever: Developing Business Partnering in a Small Team

-As Finance Manager for a segment of the business in your organisation, you have recently participated in the migration of management information and analysis activities.
+As Finance Manager for a segment of the business in your organisation, you have recently participated in migrating management information and analysis activities.
 Your organisation decides not to reduce your team’s size but instead to improve the business-partnering skills of your team to position them to interact differently with the parts of the organisation with which they work.

 Skills Assessment